neko-gg/spiceit/spiceit-api/FallbackIt.md

 - **triggeringExceptions** *Class<? extends Throwable>[]*
 The exception types for which to invoke the fallback method.
 - **ignoredExceptions** *Class<? extends Throwable>[]*
-The exception types for which NOT to invoke the fallback method.
+The exception types for which **not** to invoke the fallback method.
 - **fallbackOnNull** *boolean*
 Whether to invoke the fallback method when `null` is returned.